Updated: Oct 11

 What research is needed to extend the survival times?

-Once the data becomes available, I will be providing an update.
+Once the publication and data become available, I will be providing an update.

 Can a dog with metastasis receive this vaccine?

 Researchers are particularly interested in patients with evidence of metastatic disease in the lungs or elsewhere.

 There are several dogs whose pulmonary metastasis was reversed, including Codi described above.